jankampherbeek/EnigmaSuite/MyDocu/Enigma Astrology Research - Roadmap.md

 **Charts**:

 - Full support for micro astrology.
-- Show additional information with chartwheel, using mouse-over.
+- Show additional information with chart wheel, using mouse-over.
 The content is configurable.
 - Solution for showing a large amount of celestial points in the chart wheel (to be defined).

 **Cycles**:

-- Calculate timeseries of positions in tropical or sidereal positions, geocentric of heliocentric.
+- Calculate time series of positions in tropical or sidereal positions, geocentric of heliocentric.
 - Show positions in line diagram and a histogram of totals.
 - Show distances between specified celestial points in line diagram and a histogram of totals.
 - Support for approach by Robert Doolaard.

+### Backlog

+- Prenatal positions according to Eg Sneek.
+- Prenatal positions according to Leo Knegt.
+- Logarithmic Time Scale according to Tad Mann.
+- Age point, according to Louise and Bruno Huber.
+- Arabic points
+- KAS
+- Rationelle astrologie Hof
+-